AMVCHome/JH_ExploratoryAnalysis_Project_2/README.md

 You must address the following questions and tasks in your exploratory analysis.
 For each question/task you will need to make a single plot.
 Unless specified, you can use any plotting system in R to make your plot.

 1. Have total emissions from $PM_{2.5}$ decreased in the United States from 1999 to 2008?
 Using the **base** plotting system, make a plot showing the total $PM_{2.5}$ emission from all sources for each of the years 1999, 2002, 2005, and 2008.
+[ANSWER: YES, From the sample data, I found out that total emission of PM2.5 went down from about 7000 Kiloton (in 1999) to about 3000 Kiloton (in 2008)]
 2. Have total emissions from $PM_{2.5}$ decreased in the **Baltimore City**, Maryland (``fips == "24510"``) from 1999 to 2008?
 Use the base plotting system to make a plot answering this question.
+[ANSWER: YES, From the sample data, I found out that total emission of PM2.5 went down from about 3300 Kiloton (in 1999) to about 1800 Kiloton (in 2008)]
 3. Of the four types of sources indicated by the ``type`` (point, nonpoint, onroad, nonroad) variable, which of these four sources have seen decreases in emissions from 1999�2008 for **Baltimore City**?
 Which have seen increases in emissions from 1999�2008?
-Use the **ggplot2** plotting system to make a plot answer this question.
+Use the **ggplot2** plotting system to make a plot answer this question..[ANSWER: NonRoad, OnRoad, Point seen decrease in emission and nonpoint stays almost same]
-4. Across the United States, how have emissions from coal combustion-related sources changed from 1999�2008?
+4. Across the United States, how have emissions from coal combustion-related sources changed from 1999�2008?[ ANSWER: Emissions due to coal combustion-related sources decreased, signigicantly, from about 600 Kiloton in 1999 to about 350 Kiloton in 2008]
-5. How have emissions from motor vehicle sources changed from 1999�2008 in **Baltimore City**?
+5. How have emissions from motor vehicle sources changed from 1999�2008 in **Baltimore City**? [ ANSWER: Emissions from motor vehicle sources decreased from 347 kiloton in 1999 to 88 kiloton in 2008 ]
 6. Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in **Los Angeles County**, California (``fips == "06037"``).
-Which city has seen greater changes over time in motor vehicle emissions?
+Which city has seen greater changes over time in motor vehicle emissions? [ ANSWER: Compare to Baltimore, Los Angeles has consistently higher emissions.
+Between 1999 and 2008, Baltimore saw drop of approximately 300 kiloton (from 400 to 100).
+But Los Angeles seen an increase from 3900 to about 4100, which about 200 Kiloton increase.
+So, Baltimore had greater change (decrease).

 ### Making and Submitting Plots